danielkarl888/WAppBIU/README.md

+# added packages

+We used react-bootstrap, react-router-dom for this part of the project. please use the 'npm start' command.

+# details of the users

-We used react-bootstrap, react-router-dom for this part of the project. please use the 'npm start' command. our hard-coded usernames are : daniel, dvir, david, oz, yosi, noam. the passwords for them are the same as their username plus the number 1 (for exapmle, the user "daniel" has the password "daniel1") the user daniel has all sorts of messages in his first conversation.
+our hard-coded usernames are : daniel, dvir, david, oz, yosi, noam. the passwords for them are the same as their username plus the number 1 (for exapmle, the user "daniel" has the password "daniel1") the user daniel has all sorts of messages in his first conversation.